TeamNewtry/NewtryDocumentation/docs/test_plan.md

 ### 1.1 Purpose

 The purpose of the Iteration Test Plan is to gather all of the information necessary to plan and control the test effort for a given iteration.
 It describes the approach to testing the software.
-This Test Plan for Vaultionizer supports the following objectives:
+This Test Plan for Newtry supports the following objectives:

 - Identifies the items that should be targeted by the tests.
 - Identifies the motivation for and ideas behind the test areas to be covered.